 With our R-1234yf machine, we have the ability to do pre checks and post checks — not only for a functional test and pressure test, but a vent temperature check before and after repair.
 This is part of our digital inspection that we send to our customers by email and text.

 Special oil is required for R-1234yf air conditioning systems.
 We don’t want any cross-contamination from oil or freon from R-134 to R-1234yf systems.
 If there is, it can actually ruin the compressor very quickly.
-That’s why we chose to get a seperate machine, as opposed to a dual machine.
+That’s why we chose to get a separate machine, as opposed to a dual machine.

 If there is R-1234yf in the air conditioning system, the machine will take out R-1234yf so it doesn’t get released into the air.